-Consistent with our compensation program design, our compensation program results for the 2014 fiscal year reflected the Company's financial results:
+Consistent with our executive compensation program design, our compensation program results for the 2015 fiscal year reflected the Company's financial results:

-- The target performance level for the 2014 fiscal year annual incentive plan was set based on an expectation that the Company would realize flat net sales on a consolidated basis versus the prior year, but would deliver strong bottom line profitability improvements through concentrated SG&A reductions, margin improvements and strategic price increases. - As projected, our consolidated adjusted earnings before interest, taxes and amortization ("EBITA"), which was the primary performance metric under the annual incentive plan for the 2014 fiscal year, increased by approximately 11% versus the prior year, resulting in incentive payouts above target for the NEOs.
+- The target performance level for the 2015 fiscal year annual incentive plan was set based on an expectation that the Company would realize 5.5% net sales growth on a consolidated basis versus the prior year, and would deliver 6.9% bottom line profitability growth. - For the 2015 fiscal year, our actual results exceeded the pre-defined target performance level.
+Specifically, the Company realized 6.2% net sales growth and an 8.0% increase in adjusted earnings before interest, taxes and amortization ("Adjusted EBITA") on a consolidated basis versus the prior year.
+As a result, incentive payouts were above target for the NEOs.

-The Compensation Committee believes the level of variable compensation reported for our NEOs in the Summary Compensation Table is fair when considering the overall financial performance achieved by the Company for the 2014 fiscal year.
+The Compensation Committee believes the level of variable compensation reported for our NEOs in the Summary Compensation Table is appropriate when considering the overall financial performance achieved by the Company for the 2015 fiscal year.